The Price Of Prudence In Target Date Funds

-I define prudence in target date funds ((TDFs)) as low cost, tight risk controls and broad diversification.
+I define prudence in target date funds (TDFs) as low-cost, tight-risk controls and broad diversification.
 These characteristics might not produce the best performance, but they are the best for beneficiaries.
 Case in point, the TDF "price of prudence" in the past decade has been 1% per year for reasons that are explained in the following.

 Prudent TDFs have underperformed the TDF industry by 1% per year.
 At a time when fees that average 0.8% are being scrutinized, a 1% "cost" is a big deal.
 It's been a very unusual 10 years, and it may be that the next decade will be unusual as well.
 Who knows, maybe prudent target date funds will perform well in the future, but they sure have not performed well in the past decade relative to their imprudent competitors.